NickK1066/fftsa/README.md

 fftsa is my developing fast audio spectrum analyser focusing on the tools for DIY audio amp design and build.

 The initial design is to support a 24bit 1MSPS ADC with a programmable filter for acquistiion.
 Multiple devices for processing samples and then displaying the information via a fast GUI interface using Vulkan/OpenGL.
+The idea is for a box on the bench, the same size roughly as a modern DSO.

 Rough target feature list:
-* Programmable ADC provides decimation, filtering and sample ranges up to 1024 KSPS.
+* Single channel programmable ADC provides decimation, filtering and sample ranges up to 1024 KSPS.
-* Lossless sample acqisition using external clock to drive ADC and ensuring low jitter sample interval.
+* Lossless sample acqisition using external clock to drive ADC and ensuring low jitter sample interval source, an RT OS for capture prevents latency (acquisiton on different hardware to display).
 * Configurable sample history
 * Offline FFT processing with parallel decomposition across hardware, resolution up to sample rate (1Mpts at 1MSPS) using vkFFT.
 * Realtime FFT processing for small FFT, for example 1024 bins allowing trigget history markers and snapshots using coefficient deltas.